Brian K. Ashton

 Associate Administrator of Instruction, Seminaries, and Institutes of Religion

 Rory Bigelow earned his bachelor’s degree from the University of Utah and a master’s degree in educational leadership from Brigham Young University.
-He has worked for Seminaries and Institutes of Religion for over 25 years, supervising programs in South America and the United States.
-He currently serves as the bishop of a young single adult ward.
+He has worked for Seminaries and Institutes of Religion (S&I) for over 25 years in various teaching and administrative assignments.
+He has overseen programs in South America and the United States.
+He currently supervises human resources, curriculum services, online learning programs, and training services for S&I.